PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ## Subscription Item

-The subscription items are the pricing applied to the subscription with sometimes another information about the usage or the quantity which allow us to calculate the amount of this subscription for a billing period.
+The subscription items are the pricing applied to the subscription with sometimes other information about the usage or the quantity which allow us to calculate the amount of this subscription for a billing period.
 The subscription item id matches the pricing id.

 ## Billing Period